Skip to content

 What Sets Us Apart?

-Our ENT physicians partner with UR Medicine Audiology and other audiologists across the Finger Lakes, Buffalo, and Syracuse regions to make care convenient and accessible for patients near and far.
+Our ENT physicians partner with UR Medicine Audiology and other audiologists across the Rochester metropolitan area and surrounding region to make care convenient and accessible for patients near and far.

 Our specialists perform hundreds of surgeries every year, including 50-60 cochlear implant procedures, so patient care is always in the hands of well-practiced experts.
 As part of UR Medicine, our physicians are exposed to more complex conditions and unusual complications than most physicians in the Rochester area.